intacct/intacct-sdk-php/README.md

     echo $ex->getMessage();
 }
 ```

 Need more details and examples?
-Coming soon...[GettingStarted.php](), a complete code example using the IntacctClient
+Coming soon will be a Getting Started guide with a complete code example using the IntacctClient

 [intacct]: http://www.intacct.com
 [sdk-issues]: https://github.com/Intacct/intacct-sdk-php/issues